 The Start Here page helps new visitors catch up with Jay’s past and present work.

-When creating a site, avoid overcrowding the site with too much content as it will overwhelm the readers.
+When creating a site, avoid overcrowding the site with too much content as it will exhaust the readers.

-Having clear navigation is vital in website development.
+Having clear navigation is vital in web development too.
 If possible, construct a dedicated page for your new visitors and give them a summary of your biography and work.

-The website’s sophisticated design suits its professional tone of voice — a representation of Barby’s personal branding.
+The site’s sophisticated design suits its professional tone of voice — a representation of Barby’s personal branding.

 The copy, graphics, and design blend perfectly, creating a seamless user experience.